-Welcome to module 2 of our introductory course on building an engaging Alexa skill.
+Welcome to module 2 of our introductory tutorial on building an engaging Alexa skill.
 In this module, we'll discuss how to design a voice user interface for your skill.

 Time required: 15 - 30 minutes